ahsan598/aws-cloud-projects/project-3/README.md

-# Lift & Shift Web App on AWS Cloud
+# Lift & Shift Migration of Web Application to AWS Cloud]

 ### 🎯 Purpose